UK Inheritance Tax Reform: Will it stop you leaving your money and property to your spouse or partner tax-free ?

 ----------------------------------------

 Business leaders have already issued stern warnings about making the business tax environment too unfriendly by hitting Capital Gains, and thereby ‘frightening off’ entrepreneurs and investors…which leaves IHT looking like the 'softer' option for major increases.
+Increase in either tax would be likely to ramp-up the exodus of our UK millionaires, who currently provide ca 25% of all tax revenue.
+(We've reputedly lost ca 11,000 of them to 'pastures new' already since the October budget, with no doubt more to follow as things get worse.)

-It’s thus likely that many, if not all, of the current reliefs currently available for IHT will go.
+It’s thus quite likely that many, if not all, of the current reliefs currently available for IHT will go.
 Taper relief on gifts and trusts for one's offspring are likely to disappear, and Reeves may even reduce or abolish the exemption for spouse to spouse transfers.
 If she goes this far, there will undoubtedly by a public outcry from so-called ‘Middle England’, who will be hit the hardest.

 -------------------------------